 Moline is a medium-sized city located in the state of Illinois.
 With a population of 42,681 people and 13 constituent neighborhoods, Moline is the 35th largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Moline is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Moline isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Moline are a mix of both white- and blue-collar jobs.
 Overall, Moline is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Moline who work in office and administrative support (14.82%), sales jobs (11.26%), and management occupations (7.06%).
+There are especially a lot of people living in Moline who work in office and administrative support (14.35%), sales jobs (11.33%), and management occupations (7.37%).

 Also of interest is that Moline has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Moline who are college-educated is somewhat higher than the average US community of 21.84%: 25.51% of adults in Moline have at least a bachelor's degree.
+The overall education level of Moline is somewhat higher than in the average US city of 21.84%: 25.60% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Moline is English.
 Other important languages spoken here include Spanish and French.